AbdullahHR10/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # ALX SE Programme Project 0x01 - C Variables, if, else, while

 This project contains solutions to various C programming tasks as part of the ALX SE Programme Project 0x01.
-Each task is solved with a separate C file.
+Each task is solved with a separate C file and it focuses on understanding and practicing concepts related to variables, if statements, else statements, and while loops in C programming.

 **Author:** Abdullah Hussein